Rakesh-84/Rakesh-84/README.md

 I spent 9 years at Nestlé working with business data before writing code — so I understand what metrics actually matter.
 I don't just build what you ask for.
 I build what you actually need.

-Building **[KleanDash](https://kleandash.com)** from Chittagong, Bangladesh — a solo AI-powered agency delivering clean React dashboards and web apps for SaaS founders.
+Building **[KleanDash](https://kleandash.com)** from Chittagong, Bangladesh — a solo AI-powered agency building full-stack SaaS products for founders who need more than Webflow can give them.

 ---